FelixMSchneider/JOINT_SW_RF/README.md

 JOINT_RF_SW
 ===========

-This code is taken and modified from Computer programs in seismology (Rob Hermann)
+This lightweight code is extracted and modified from Computer programs in seismology (Rob Hermann)

 &nbsp;&nbsp;&nbsp; Herrmann, R. B. (2013):
 &nbsp;&nbsp;&nbsp; *Computer programs in seismology: An evolving tool for instruction and research,*
 &nbsp;&nbsp;&nbsp; Seism.
 Res.
 Lettr.
 84, 1081-1088, doi:10.1785/0220110096

-I extracted the relevant programs (from VOLIV + shwmod96 from VOLV) for this purpose and added some small features.
+I extracted only the relevant programs (from VOLIV + shwmod96 from VOLV) for this purpose and added some small features.
-This slim Version does not need X11, but python and obspy should be installed in order to use the scripts for preparing data.
+This slim Version does not need X11, but Python and Obspy should be installed in order to use the scripts for preparing data.

 Features include: